How These 4 EdTech Startups Are Redefining the Online Education Platform

 Torsh provides educational tools for feedback and professional development of teachers to schools.
 Torsh Talent is a video-based classroom observation tool and data management platform.
 Teachers can record their teaching videos and ask for feedback from mentors.
 Mentors can provide timestamp feedback.
 It is a platform for association with mentors and peers, analytics on classroom instruction effectiveness, etc.

 It’s just a beginning; after the pandemic, online classes’ demand is high.
-Also, many other organizations are keenly interested in investing in the Edtech platform.
+Also, many other organizations are keenly interested in investing in the Edtech Startups platform.
 Again, this is the best time you can invest in the platform.

 If you’re an investor, don’t run for profit, try to invest in opportunities, you will get profit in return.
-For now, Edtech is your opportunity where you should invest.
+For now, Edtech Startups is your opportunity where you should invest.